spapas/mailer_server/README.md

 Please configure the project to use the proper authentication method; right now it allows only LDAP (check out `prod.py` for production settings).

-To give permissions to your users you'll need to first create a superuser (using `python manage.py createsuperuser`) and then go to the django-admin and give the `Application admin` or `Application user` perms to your users or groups.
+To give permissions to your users, you'll need to first create a superuser (using `python manage.py createsuperuser`) and then go to the django-admin and give the `Application admin` or `Application user` perms to your users or groups.